May 2nd, 2014: CEREBROSPINAL FLUID DATA POSTED TO PPMI

 PPMI Data: Clinical, Biomarker, Imaging and Related MetaData

 The PPMI study dataset includes clinical, biological and imaging data collected at PPMI clinical sites.
-The data have been aggregated into the PPMI study database, which is managed by the PPMI Bioinformatics Core, the Laboratory of NeuroImaging (LONI) at the University of California, Los Angeles.
+The data have been aggregated into the PPMI study database, which is managed by the PPMI Bioinformatics Core, the Laboratory of NeuroImaging (LONI) at the University of Southern California.

 For further information about the PPMI database, visit the Data & Specimens FAQ.

 PPMI Samples: Biologic Specimens